wolfgang-azevedo/python-tips/README.md

 https://www.python.org/ftp/python/3.8.2/python-3.8.2-macosx10.9.pkg

-# How To use the scripts
+# How To use the scripts | Como utilizar os scripts

 Just run with the python CLI command or from your IDE | Só rodar utilizando o comando python ou utilizando o seu IDE de preferência.